Basic Requirements for Teaching English in Korea

-|Criminal History||Although the Immigration Office will occasionally grant visa issuance numbers to candidates with ‘minor’ blemishes on their criminal record checks it’s essentially at their discretion to approve or decline visas.
+Having a clean criminal abstract is necessary.
+Korean Immigration will occasionally grant visa’s to candidates with ‘minor’ blemishes on their criminal record checks, however, it’s essentially at their discretion to approve or decline visas as they see fit.
 To qualify for positions with Gone2Korea all applicants must have a clean criminal abstract (e.g. no charges, arrests or convictions appearing on your criminal record check).

+Note: Traffic violations such as speeding tickets, parking tickets, etc., will not affect your application.
 Drinking and driving related offenses (DUI’s, DWI’s, etc.) are not minor offenses.
 We regret to inform applicants with drinking and driving related charges that your application will not be accepted.

 Refer to our Background Checks page for proper details and related links.

 If you have any ongoing health issues please inform your Gone2Korea representative so he/she can inform you about the potential obstacles with Immigration.
 It’s not impossible to obtain employment with minor health problems, although it’s important to let the schools know in advance so they’re aware of any potential problems that may affect your responsibilities as a teacher.

 Private schools don’t have specific age requirements but the fact is most schools will only consider younger teachers – primarily between the ages of 22 – 35.
 We do our best to accommodate as many candidates as possible in this sector but as recruiters we’re limited to the hiring practices and demands of the schools in Korea.